Pembrey Sands Air Weapons Range: Incidents

+Pembrey Airport

 On 22 August 1997 Pembrey was officially opened as a civil airfield and named Pembrey Airport.

-Pembrey Sands Air weapons range

-Pembrey is still associated as a service facility with the former RAF Pembrey Sands Air Weapons Range, now a Defence Infrastructure Organisation (DIO) establishment.
-The airfield is now split into a number of facilities: the Welsh Motor Sports Centre occupies most of the area, part of the land has reverted to agriculture, part contains a hangar formerly used by the Dyfed-Powys Police Air Support, whilst 805 m of the north east portion of the former RAF Runway 04/22 was opened as Pembrey West Wales Airport in August 1997.
-It remains a working airfield and operates charter flights into the airport.
+Pembrey was associated as a service facility with the former RAF Pembrey Sands Air Weapons Range, a Defence Infrastructure Organisation (DIO) establishment.
+The airfield is now split into a number of facilities: the Welsh Motor Sports Centre occupies most of the area, part of the land has reverted to agriculture, part contains a hangar formerly used by the Dyfed-Powys Police Air Support, whilst 805 m of the north east portion of the former RAF Runway, 04/22, was opened as Pembrey West Wales Airport in August 1997.
+In 2009 it was expecting to operate charter flights into the airport.
 The airfield is also home to the Llanelli Model Flying Club.